-Active adults who desire easy access to big-city amenities but want to be surrounded by nature will find the best of both worlds in North Texas.
+Active adults who desire easy access to big-city amenities but also natural surroundings will find the best of both worlds in North Texas.
 Here, retirees can find dozens of natural and man-made lakes, including the serene waters and breathtaking views of Possum Kingdom Lake, just two hours west of Fort Worth.

-UT Southwestern Medical Center is ranked No. 1 in the Dallas-Fort Worth area.
-The hospital is nationally ranked in seven specialities, high performing in five adult specialties and six procedures and conditions.
+UT Southwestern Medical Center is ranked number one in the Dallas-Fort Worth area.
+The hospital is nationally ranked in nine specialties, including heart, brain, and cancer-related conditions.

 The cost of living in Dallas is slightly above the national index.

-In Fort Worth, there are more than 200 parks and public spaces where residents can work and relax.
+In Fort Worth, there are more than 200 parks and public greenspaces where residents can work and relax.

-Texas Health Harris Methodist Hospital Fort Worth is ranked No. 4 is the Dallas-Fort Worth area.
+Texas Health Harris Methodist Hospital Fort Worth is ranked number four in the Dallas-Fort Worth area.
 The hospital is ranked nationally in multiple specialties and is high-performing in heart conditions and common replacement surgeries.